velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 These guidelines provide a set of methods for maintaining a brand identity.
 Not all brands necessarily have such detailed guidelines covering all these points, but some general guidance, or in the case of a sole trader helps to create a unified front for

+####Logo Concepts
+- KM
+- // as a repetitive device — in non-techy font, a mixture of design and tech
+- too obvious?

+>Should a logo be self explanatory?
+It is only by association with a product, a service, a business or a corporation that a logo takes on any real meaning.
+It derives its meaning and usefulness from the quality of that which it symbolizes.
+(Rand, 1993, p.58).

 _______

 ##Conclusion